K2 Base Camp Trek

-K2 – the ultimate trekker’s high!
-Expert leader Dan Mazur has led 2 K2 and 12 Everest expeditions successfully to basecamp and beyond.
-Be part of the select few to walk on the roof of the world on a less traveled circuit trek among the 8000 metre ‘Giants’ of the Karakorum.
-Trip includes internal flights/transportation, food, accommodations, staff, and group equipment.
+K2 is the ultimate trekker’s high!
+Expert leader, Dan Mazur has led multiple K2 and Everest expeditions successfully to basecamp and beyond.
+Be part of the select few to walk on the roof of the world.
+Trek on a less traveled circuit among the 8000 metre ‘Giants’ of the Karakorum.
+Trip includes internal flights/transportation, food, accommodations, staff, and group equipment

 What is not included?